cristiano-belloni/mm-rec/README.md

 #### Dev mode

-To run the project locally in development mode on port 8888, after `npm i`, invoke:
+To run the project locally in development mode, after `npm i`, invoke:

 `MM_MONGO_URL='mongodb://<user>:<password>@ds037551.mongolab.com:37551/mm-recruitment' npm run dev`

 with the user and password provided in the homework file.

 Development mode will provide hot reload, file watching and redbox error alerts.

+Default port for both develop and prod is 8888.
+A different port can be specified using the `PORT` env variable.

 #### Prod mode